cohenjo/mysql-osb/README.md

 ## Who should use this project?

-You should use this project if you manage houndreds of clusters and want to do it easier.
+You should use this project if you manage houndreds of MySQL clusters and want to do it easier.

 ## Prerequisites